Clinical Depression Test And Diagnosis

 Takeaway

-If you believe that you are experiencing depression, reach out to your doctor or a mental health professional for support.
-While learning more about depression and some common assessments for evaluating depression can be useful, it is important to seek professional help if you have questions about depression or need support.
-For further support with depression, you can also connect with a licensed therapist online.
+If you are experiencing depression, contact your doctor or a mental health professional for support.
+While learning more about depression and some common assessments for evaluating depression can be helpful, seek professional help if you have questions about depression or require support.
+For further support with depression, you can connect with a licensed therapist online or in your area.

 The information on this page is not intended to be a substitution for diagnosis, treatment, or informed professional advice.
 You should not take any action or avoid taking any action without consulting with a qualified mental health professional.
 For more information, please read our terms of use.